home-assistant/companion.home-assistant/docs/wear-os/wear-os.md

 ### More details

 Long pressing any entity opens the more details screen.
 This screen contains more information on the state and when the entity was last updated.
-The following options are given on the detail screen, depending on what is supported for the entity:
+The following options are given on the details screen, depending on what is supported for the entity:

 - `fan`: Speed control
 - `light`: Brightness control and Color temperature control